Gugustinette/use-vscode/docs/guide/languages/nodejs.md

 ## NodeJS with TypeScript

-This example using [tsdown](https://tsdown.dev/) to compile the TypeScript code to JavaScript.

-The launch configuration is set to run the `build` task before starting the application, which compiles the TypeScript code to JavaScript.
+The launch configuration is set to run the `build` task before starting the application, which uses [tsdown](https://tsdown.dev/) to compiles the TypeScript code to JavaScript.
 Then the compiled JavaScript code is executed.

 ::: warning
 In order to make debugging work, you need your bundler to generate source maps.
 In this example, we are using such configuration for tsdown: